What is Conversion Rate Optimization? Definitions, Tools and Examples

 Implementing a clear and simple conversion rate optimization strategy will allow you and your company to keep up-to-date with your audience’s needs and improve their user experience.
 By removing unclear sections and simplifying navigation and use, you will often enhance the consumer’s journey and increase the likelihood of them converting into customers.

-Choosing an agency to perform optimization on your website is one of the most important marketing decisions an eCommerce business can make.
-Identifying an expert who will prioritise your goals and apply a rigorous method is essential, but how do you find the right agency?
+Choosing a CRO Agency to optimize your website is one of the most important marketing decisions an eCommerce business can make.
+Identifying a CRO expert who will prioritise your goals and apply a rigorous method is essential, but how do you find the right agency?

-Asking the right questions is key.
+Asking the right questions to your Conversion Rate Optimization Agency is key.
 Here are some things to consider when interviewing a consultant:

 - Do they have a clearly defined methodology?
 Strategic thinking is the only way to perform CRO efficiently.